jaydog7070/Getting_Cleaning_Data/CodeBook.md

 Ammended or transformed data.
 ==============================
 We are to use only the features that include either std or mean within their composition.
 I have included a file of the 79 features included in my tidy data set that only pertain to the std or mean of a measurement.
 The file is features_std_mean.txt .
+I have included the mean of the